logo

 People are always asking us,

-"Why do they call it contra dancing?"
+"Why do they call it Contra Dancing?"

 Is it because it's contrary or country?
 It may be both!
 Around 1690, English country dances made their way over to France, where they combined dance steps from both French and English dances.
 The French called these dances "contredanse," because the men and women started each dance in long paired lines of couples facing each other, as in being contrary.